DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 If he fails to detect the players, Rictavio uses his *hat of disguise* to assume the form of a random Vallakian commoner, then slips out of the stable onto the street.
 He then proceeds to weave through the streets and alleys of Vallaki in a paranoid attempt to lose any followers.
 A player attempting to follow him must succeed on a DC 18 Wisdom (Perception) check or lose him in the crowd.

 > [!abstract]+ **Following Rictavio**
 > Once he departs the Blue Water Inn's stable, Rictavio proceeds to Arasek Stockyard, where he slips the parcel of food through the slats of the rear door of his wagon.
-He then provides Arabelle a brief update on the town's activities as she eats, kneeling before the wagon as described in [[Arc F - The Missing Vistana#F7c.
-Rictavio’s Wagon|F7c.
-Rictavio's Wagon]].
+He then provides Arabelle a brief update on the town's activities as she eats, kneeling before the wagon as described in [[Arc E - The Missing Vistana#F8b.
+Following Rictavio|Arc F - The Missing Vistana]].
 ### Exiting the Inn
 As the players depart the Blue Water Inn on their first morning in Vallaki, they find the street full of townsfolk.
 Assuming the players do not interfere, the following scene then unfolds: